matn7/CS-Notes/src/main/java/compact/README.md

 **Threads**

 - A thread is a lightweight unit of execution in a program.
-- In Java, threads can be created by extending the Thread class or implementing the Runnable interface.
+- In Java, threads can be created by extending the `Thread` class or implementing the `Runnable` interface.
 - In either case, the `run()` method is the entry point for the thread's execution.
 - Interview question: How do you create a new thread in Java?
-    - Answer: You can create a new thread in Java by either extending the Thread class and overriding the `run()` method or by implementing the Runnable interface and passing an instance of that class to a Thread object's constructor.
+    - You can create a new thread in Java by either extending the `Thread` class and overriding the `run()` method or by implementing the `Runnable` interface and passing an instance of that class to a `Thread` object's constructor.
 - An example of creating a new thread in Java:

 ```java